Home

 Last news

-The total amount of transactions at the SCRMET auctions exceeded 7 million 862 thousand USA dollars
+The total amount of transactions at the SCRMET auctions amounted to over 9 million 898 thousand USA dollars

 top-arrow